systemslab/popper-paper/paper/paper.md

 to space constraints, we only show the variability profile for one machine but results for all the other machines are available in this paper's repository.
-Since we are interested in "pinning" a particular kernel version, a natural option is to use a virtual machine to package the experiment.
+Since we are interested in "pinning" a particular kernel version[^notreally], a natural option is to use a virtual machine to package the experiment.
 Vagrant [@hashicorp_vagrant_2016] is a higher-level wrapper around virtualization software that provides the framework and configuration format (Ruby language scripts) to create and manage complete portable development environments.

 ![\[[source](https://github.com/systemslab/popper-paper/tree/asplos17/experiments/torpor)\]
 Variability profile of a set of CPU-bound benchmarks.
 Each data point